Ken Park

 Plot

-The title character, Ken Park (nicknamed "Krap Nek," with his first and last name spelled and pronounced backward), is a teenager skateboarding across Visalia, California.
-He arrives at a skate park, which he casually sits in the middle of, sets up a camcorder, smiles, and shoots himself in the temple with a handgun.
-His death is used to bookend the film, which follows the lives of four other teenagers who knew him in the weeks running up to his suicide.
+The title character Ken Park (nicknamed "Krap Nek": his name spelled and pronounced backward), is a teenager skateboarding across Visalia, California.
+He arrives at a skate park, where he casually sets up a camcorder, smiles, and shoots himself in the temple with a handgun.
+His death is used to bookend the film, which follows the lives of four other teenagers who knew him.

 More details